 A new feature called Android Parallel Tasks is coming for the Chromebooks in the Chrome OS 64 update.
 It will keep all the apps running in your Chromebook even when you are not using any of those but have kept them open.
 This will further allow you to choose your time to use respective apps, bettering the interface.

 The Android apps running in the background are paused in mobiles for battery saving.
 As for Chromebooks, the pausing part is not necessary due to the higher level of visibility.
 A quick 3-finger swipe up or down (according to your preferred trackpad settings) will show you all the running apps together on one screen.

-Parallel Tasks on Android will let the OS keep all the apps running and it is much easier in the Chromebooks.
+Parallel Tasks on Android will let the OS keep all the apps running, and it is much easier on the Chromebooks.
 This also means that only clicking the ‘X’ of the respective app will close it even though it is running in the background.

 Chrome came up with a short video with the feature in action for the users to avoid complicacy and understand its necessity.